Gizzard: Africa

-In Ghana, it is eaten boiled, fried or grilled.
+In Ghana and Togo, it is eaten boiled, fried or grilled.
 Grilled, skewered gizzards, with spices and optional green peppers and onions, are popular.

-In Nigeria, gizzard is either grilled or fried and served with stew and fried plantain, known as gizdodo .skewered gizzards are also popular.
+In Nigeria, gizzard is either grilled or fried and served with stew and fried plantain, known as gizdodo.
+Skewered gizzards are also popular.

 In Kenya, Uganda, Cameroon and Nigeria, the gizzard of a cooked chicken is traditionally set aside for the oldest or most respected male at the table.

-In Uganda gizzard and other giblets are now commonly sold separately in the frozen section of supermarkets.
+In Uganda, gizzard and other giblets are now commonly sold separately in the frozen section of supermarkets.

 Americas

 Pickled turkey gizzards are a traditional food in some parts of the Midwestern United States.
 In Chicago, gizzard is battered, deep fried and served with french fries and sauce.
 The Chamber of Commerce in Potterville, Michigan has held a Gizzard Fest each June since 2000; a gizzard-eating contest is among the weekend's events.
 In the Southern United States, the gizzard is typically served fried, sometimes eaten with hot sauce or honey mustard, or added to crawfish boil along with crawfish sauce, and it is also used in traditional New Orleans gumbo.

 In Mexico, they are eaten with rice or with chicken soup.
 They are also served grilled and prepared scrambled with eggs, onions, garlic and salsa; and served with beans and tortillas for breakfast and other meals.

 In Trinidad and Tobago, gizzards are curried and served with rice or roti bread; it can also be stewed.